Quick Start

 - Go to "User List", click "Add User", fill in the employee's basic information (such as name, email, login name, etc.), and bind them to the organization you just created.

-2. Configure Application Roles and Assign Permissions (Application Management)
+2. Build Application Roles and Assign Permissions (Application Management)

 With the organization and users in place, the next step is to define what they can "do" and what they can "see" on the platform.

-- Navigate to "Application Management" > "Role Management", select the application the employee needs to use (such as CMDB, monitoring, etc.), and create a "role" that represents this type of personnel (e.g., Read-Only User, Inventory Manager).
+- Navigate to "Application Management" > "Roles", select the application the employee needs to use (such as CMDB, monitoring, etc.), and create a "role" that represents this type of personnel (e.g., Read-Only User, Inventory Manager).

 - Configure the menu settings and data permission bindings for this new role.
 This step determines which views and data scopes the role can access.